-Another line of action that is already under implementation and progressively expanding is the “Fishing For Litter” program that started in Norway in 2016, following the OSPAR approach used in other countries of the northeast Atlantic for already 15 years.
-The program has expanded from three to eight harbors in 2017, with three of them – Ålesund, Trømso and Båtsfjord – located within the Arctic region.
-“Fishing For Litter” is a program under which fishing vessels deliver marine litter caught during regular fishing activity free-of-charge to assigned marinas and is targeted to address the challenges connected with fisheries related waste and ghost fishing gear.
-In 2016-2017, a total of 92 deliveries totalling to more than 118 metric tons were made in the harbours of Tromsø and Ålesund with more than 60%of it being fisheries-related waste (SALT Lofoten AS, 2017).
+Representatives of the Saami Council proposed a new project, Clean-up of the Saami territory in the Murmansk Region, for consideration at the April 2018 meeting of the Arctic Contaminants Action Programme (ACAP).
+The project, which is expected to begin following conclusion of the formal ACAP project approval process, will involve both the inventory and eventual collection and proper disposal of land-based waste in this part of the Saami territory.

-Both coastal clean-ups and “Fishing for litter” are mitigating actions that address reducing the amount and effects of pollution once the leakage of plastic debris has already occurred.5.
+Both coastal clean-ups and “Fishing for litter” are mitigating actions that address reducing the amount and effects of pollution once the leakage of plastic debris has already occurred.

+Section IV: Knowledge gaps, main findings and next steps

+IV.1.
 Knowledge gaps

-The information on marine litter compiled in the previous subsections helps improve our understanding of the status and impacts of marine litter in the Arctic region.
-This kind of compilation has not been formalized previously for the whole Arctic region, but some efforts have compiled information for parts of the Arctic (Trevail et al., 2015b; Hallanger and Gabrielsen, 2018) or for larger regions like the Nordic region including part of the Arctic (Strand et al., 2015).
-This literature review allows yingidentifying key findings to support next steps (Section IV) but also knowledge gaps that research should oattemo
+The information on marine litter compiled in the previous subsections helps improve our understanding of the status and impacts of marine litter, and in particular plastic litter and microplastics, in the Arctic region, but is by no means comprehensive.
+This kind of compilation has not been formalized previously for the whole Arctic region, but some efforts have compiled information for parts of the Arctic (Trevail et al., 2015b; Hallanger and Gabrielsen, 2018) or for larger regions, like the Nordic region including part of the Arctic (Strand et al., 2015).
+This literature review allows the identification of initial next steps (Section IV) but also knowledge gaps that research should attempt to fill.
+In particular, this review focused on the available literature on marine litter and microplastics in the Arctic.
+The exisiting literature is heavily dominated by plastic due to its larger contribution to the total amount of litter.
+This makes difficult to ascertain the sources, pathways, input, distribution, interactions with biota and impacts linked to other, much less abundant, litter materials.
+This knowledge could have significant implications for next steps regarding non-plastic litter and microparticles in the Arctic.

 Regarding drivers, there is, to our knowledge, no specific socioeconomic assessment looking at indicators such as population and waste generation, recycling and management for the region considered in this review, i.e. the Arctic watershed.
-As argued within section III.1 the compilation of information relative to the drivers of plastic pollution could constitute excellent proxies to identify sources of plastic pollution and their relative contribution as there is, yet, no direct comprehensive assessment of the plastic leaked to the Arctic.
-In stark contrast to the rest of the world, the assessment of human-driven input of marine litter in the Arctic from sea-based sources is less challenging than that of land-based sources, due to the limited and geographically constrainedmaritime activities in the Arctic Ocean compared to the vast and relatively poorly surveyed watershed that constitutes the catchment area for input from land-based sources.
+As discussed within section III.1, the compilation of information relative to the drivers of marine litter could constitute excellent proxies to identify the relative contribution and geographic distribution of different possible sources as there is, yet, no direct comprehensive assessment of the litter and microplastics leaked to the Arctic.
+In stark contrast to the rest of the world, the assessment of human-driven input of marine litter in the Arctic from sea-based sources is less challenging than that of land-based sources.
+This is due to the limited and geographically-constrained nature of maritime activities in the Arctic Ocean compared to the vast and relatively poorly surveyed watershed that constitutes the catchment area for input from land-based sources.

-There is no assessment of the input of marine litter by fishing, aquaculture, resource exploration and exploitation, and shipping activities based information reported by the operators within the sector.
-This information is necessary to understanding the relative importance of local sourced pollution versus pollution brought to the Arctic by currents.
+There is no assessment of the input of marine litter by fishing, aquaculture, resource exploration and exploitation, and shipping activities based on information reported by the operators within the sector.
+This information is useful towards the discussion of management oriented measures and understand the relative importance of local sourced pollution versus pollution brought to the Arctic by currents.

 Similarly, there is no compilation of data on population density and distribution of population centers in conjunction with the capacity of waste management systems at the regional and local level, nor is there compiled data on transportation and logistics, such as road and port network and traffic intensity.